Accessibility · EAA · EN 301 549 · WCAG 2.2

 Four tiers — what a tool can do, and where a human must.

-Needs a rendered runtime + assistive tech (contrast, focus order, reflow, keyboard traps).
-With the framework enabled, Watchdog renders your UI in a sandboxed headless browser and runs axe-core, pre-filling these criteria with reproducible (double-render-verified) evidence — advisory, so you confirm rather than start blank.
-For apps that can't render statically (Blazor, server-rendered, full-stack), the Runtime Evidence module goes further: Watchdog boots your whole app from its own declared setup (docker-compose / Aspire) in an isolated sandbox and crawls the live screens — you change nothing: no CI step, no SDK, no lock-in.
-A runtime failure is authoritative; a runtime pass never clears a failure the static analyzer already caught.
-All of it is advisory evidence — it never moves your Codebase Assurance Index.
+Needs rendered runtime + assistive tech — contrast, focus order, reflow, keyboard traps.
+With the framework on, Watchdog renders your UI in a sandboxed headless browser and runs axe-core, pre-filling criteria with double-render-verified evidence.
+For apps that can't render statically, the Runtime Evidence module boots the whole app from its own declared setup in an isolated sandbox — you change nothing.
+All advisory — it never moves your CAI.

-Hardware, two-way voice, video, documents, software, support.
-Beyond Watchdog's reach; disclosed as human attestation in the artifact.
+Hardware, two-way voice, video, documents, support.
+Beyond Watchdog's reach — disclosed as pure human attestation, never dressed up.

 Integrity